The Road to Getting your Georgia Driver's License

 You must take and complete a written knowledge exam.
 The exam is 40 questions divided into two sections: road signs and road rules.
 You must pass each section with at least 75% (meaning, 15 correct answers).

-Keep in mind that after you obtain your learner's permit you may only drive a standard passage vehicle and you must have someone 21 years or older with you that is capable of driving until you obtain your provisional license.
+Keep in mind that after you obtain your learner's permit you may only drive a standard passenger vehicle and you must have someone 21 years or older with you that is capable of driving until you obtain your provisional license.

 Step 2: How to Get Your Provisional Driver's (Class D) License (Also referred to as Intermediate Driver's License)